NVIC's Notable Accomplishments & History

 - Served as consumer representatives on the Advisory Commission on Childhood Vaccines, the National Vaccine Advisory Committee, the Institute of Medicine's Vaccine Safety Forum, the FDA Vaccines and Related Biological Products Advisory Committee, the Vaccine Policy Analysis Collaborative, and other public engagement projects;

-- Provided informed public comment to federal vaccine advisory committees and in response to federal rule making proposals that affect vaccine safety and the legal right to exercise informed consent to vaccination;
+- Provided informed public comment to federal agencies and vaccine advisory committees, and in response to federal rule making proposals that affect vaccine safety and the legal right to exercise informed consent to vaccination;

 - Testified in Congress and in state legislatures on vaccine science, policy, law and the human right to informed consent to medical risk taking.